Access May 2026 Iodine Prices

-This chart shows Iodine price assessments in USA Dollar per metric ton (USD/mt) in 5 locations, as follows:
+This chart shows Iodine price assessments, in US Dollar per metric ton (USD/mt), across 5 key markets from November 2024 through November 2025:

 Intratec's methodology employs a structured big data strategy that utilizes advanced technologies to extract publicly available data from primary sources such as governmental trade records, statistics bureaus, and international agencies.